sii-scRNA-Seq/Visual-Bioinformatics/README.md

   * `$ ssh-add ~/.ssh/github_deployment_key`
   * `$ git reset --hard`
   * `$ git pull`
+* Update back-end/app/back_end.py to run in production
+  * At the bottom of the file, comment out the testing configuration and uncomment the production configuration
 * Build the front-end
   * `$ cd front-end`
   * `$ npm install`